gavinhoward/bc/manuals/development.md

   to judgment.
-* Bodies of `if` statements, `else` statements, and loops that are one line long are put on the same line as the statement, unless the header is more than one line long, and/or, the body cannot fit into 80 characters.
+* Bodies of `if` statements, `else` statements, and loops that are one line long are put on the same line as the statement, unless the header is more than one line long, and/or, the header and body cannot fit into 80 characters with a space inbetween them.
 * If single-line bodies are on a separate line from their headers, and the headers are only a single line, then no braces are used.
 * However, braces are *always* used if they contain another `if` statement or